Links to site contents...

 Poll (or legal copy of it) as evidence of your name change.

 Please note, the above advice also apples to Disclosure Scotland and

 AccessNI, which are equivalent government agencies in Scotland and Northern

-Ireland to the Criminal Records Bureau for England and Wales.
+Ireland to the DBS in England and Wales.